 Operating in a rapidly changing and increasingly complex global environment, businesses are a fundamental part of modern society, supplying the products and services we need.
 Graduates who not only understand the operations of modern business, but can also spot and capitalise on market opportunities are therefore in high demand.

 Our course allows you to study a broad range of business subjects together with more focused marketing-speciﬁc topics.
-We will explore consumer behaviour and analysis, and learn how this insight and more can be used to inform the planning and implementation of marketing programmes.
-We cover the full marketing mix – from digital marketing and social media to traditional print – and consider brand and corporate communications.
+You will explore consumer behaviour and analysis, and have the opportunity to learn how this insight and more can be used to inform the planning and implementation of marketing programmes.
+We cover the full range of marketing skills – from digital marketing and social media to traditional print – and consider other business skills such as innovation and change.

 The business modules aim to expand your skills and knowledge of the development and operation of business markets, entrepreneurship and the management of key resources, including human capital, financial management, strategic management, corporate social responsibility and organisational change.

-As experienced practitioners, our staff have spent time in industry prior to joining academia, in roles such as marketing executives, managers and directors of private and public sector organisations.
+As experienced practitioners, a number of our staff have spent time in industry prior to joining academia, in roles such as marketing executives, managers and directors of private and public sector organisations.
 They aim to bring knowledge of all the latest marketing tools and techniques – like Google Analytics and the online content creation tools currently proving popular in digital marketing.
-Some are recognised both nationally and internationally in their respective fields of specialism, publishing their research in the highest quality academic journals, including Journal of Marketing Management, Journal of Business Research, Psychology and Marketing and Journal of Consumer Behaviour to name but a few (please note staff are subject to change).
+Some are recognised both nationally and internationally in their respective fields of specialism, publishing their research in high quality academic journals, including the Journal of Marketing Management, Journal of Business Research, Psychology and Marketing and Journal of Consumer Behaviour to name but a few (please note staff are subject to change).

-To monitor emerging sector trends and challenges, there is a high degree of practitioner input.
-Guest speakers from industry are invited to give talks about their experiences, which in recent years, has included speakers from McCann Erickson, ITV Studios, Millward Brown, Marstons and the Mixed Reality Studio among others (guest speaker events are subject to availability).
+Alongside academic expertise, and to monitor emerging sector trends and challenges, there is a high degree of practitioner input.
+Guest speakers from industry are invited to give talks about their experiences, which in previous years, have included speakers from McCann Erickson, ITV Studios, Millward Brown, Marstons and the Mixed Reality Studio among others (guest speaker events are subject to availability).